Hooker Valley Track icebergs

 As previously mentioned the exhibition at the Mount Cook information center is awesome and you can easily spend a few hours checking it out.
 Also worth a visit is The Sir Edmund Hillary Alpine Center at The Hermitage, the fancy and big hotel in Mt Cook Village.
 However, only do this if the weather isn’t good, it’s way much better to get outdoors if the sun is out.

 If you’d like to hit the water, you can join a boat tour on Tasman Lake with Glacier Explorers.
-I’ve not done this one myself (did something better instead) but I’ve heard really good stories about it.
+I’ve not done this one myself but I’ve heard really good stories about it.
 Depending on the number of icebergs in the water, it can be pretty exciting.
 The thing I did however was kayak on Tasman Lake, right between the icebergs.
 Note that this is only for people have previous experience in kayaking (you’ll have to demonstrate before you set off) and it’s quite an adventure!

 For those of us who have a little more to spend, hop on board a helicopter for glacier tour with alpine landing or on a SkiPlane Experience.
+I’ve always thought of this as too expensive, however in 2023 I finally decided it was about time for me to jump into a helicopter.
+It was a truly amazing experience and worth all the money for sure!

 24 Hours at Mount Cook National Park itinerary